SteeltoeOSS/Documentation/api/v4/logging/dynamic-serilog-logging.md

 This logging provider integrates with [Serilog](https://serilog.net/).
 It enables logger minimum levels configured through Serilog to be queried and modified at runtime using the [loggers actuator](../management/loggers.md).

-## Usage
+## Using Dynamic Serilog Logging

 To use the Serilog logging provider:

 1. Add the appropriate NuGet package reference to your project.
-2. Configure Logging settings.
+1. Configure Logging settings.
-3. Add the Serilog Dynamic Logger to the logging builder.
+1. Add the Serilog Dynamic Logger to the logging builder.

 ### Add NuGet References